seajon16/discordbot/README.md

   * `logging`: The bot using the standard `logging` Python module; these are the settings used to configure the logger
     * If you'd like to change them, consult [the documentation](https://docs.python.org/3/library/logging.config.html)
   * `sb_request_file`: Name of the file to write soundboard requests to
+  * `sb_request_file_max_size`: Loose maximum allowed size of the soundboard request file in bytes
+    * Specifically, a soundboard request can only be a certain number of bytes long; once the file grows over `sb_request_file_max_size` bytes, requests will be denied
   * `vc_timeout_check_interval_secs`: The number of seconds between each time the bot checks for inactive voice clients
   * `vc_timeout_mins`: The number of minutes of inactivity before leaving a voice channel
 * If you want to have this bot join over 100 discord servers, you'll have to edit the `fetch_guilds` call in `VoiceController.init_guild_voice_records` of [`voicecontroller.py`](./voicecontroller.py); consult [the documentation](https://discordpy.readthedocs.io/en/latest/api.html#discord.Client.fetch_guilds) if this applies to you